Saint-Félicien, Quebec: Demographics

+Attractions

 The main attraction of the municipality is the 485 acre wildlife zoo founded in 1960.
 The attraction contains about 80 different species including the polar bear, Arctic fox, Canada goose, snowy owl, Canada lynx, American black bear, grizzly bear, bighorn sheep, mountain goat, American bison and the black-tailed prairie dog.
 Until 1994, the zoo contained various exotic animals but today it contains almost exclusively species native to the boreal climate.
 In the last years, the zoo acquired animal species living in boreal climate from all around the world, such as: Siberian tiger, Japanese macaque, red-crowned crane and the Bactrian camel.